 What her available dates are – Imagine planning the hen party of the century then finding out the guest of honour can’t make it… Obviously when planning for large groups of people some won’t come but the bride is a pretty key element so get some dates from her and fan them out.
 It’s worth finding out how close to the wedding she wants it.
 If she has international bridesmaids she may want to hold off until they can be involved while other brides may want to do it early and focus on the wedding.

-When you have a selection of dates agreed, you can gauge everyone's availability by creating a trip using the packed app and inviting everyone to vote on their preferences.
-You'll be able to request important travel details like dietary requirements & passport details in one tap too, which will save you some hassle later.
+When you have a selection of dates, you can gauge everyone's availability by creating a trip using the packed app and inviting everyone to vote on their preferences.
+The app let's you create polls so everyone can signal when they're available (democratically), and it also allows you to request important travel details from everyone, like dietary requirements & passport details, which will save you some hassle later.

 What her expectations are – Presumably, if you’re appointed CHPO, you already know the bride pretty well - but she could surprise you!
 Ask where she wants to go.
 Tip: check she has a valid passport if you’re planning a hen party abroad.
 If she dreams of bronzing herself on a beach in Barcelona, beers in Bath might not cut it.
 Try and find out what she definitely doesn’t want too.
 Just because she loves dressing up and hitting the town, doesn’t mean she wants to spend her hen party the same way.
 Trust your bride, if she says no strippers, she probably means it.